imfatant/test/README.md

     I highly recommend starting out with an M8N, if only to get a feel for things.
 It's likely you'll have to chop off the connector(s) it comes with and break out the GPS lines to a 6-way JST-SH which you'll plug into the GPS serial UART on the BBBlue, and the external compass lines to a 4-way JST-SH which plugs into the I2C port.
 The niggle is that although you'll be powering the M8N with +5V, its GPS signal to the BBBlue must not exceed +3.3V.
 I believe most M8N modules step the voltage down to +3.3V internally, so you're OK.
 But you should check, if necessary with an oscilloscope.
 Failure to do so could damage the BBBlue.

     And things are evolving!
-You might want to check out the new RTK-capable ZED-F9P receiver, again from u-blox.
+You might want to check out the triple-band RTK-capable ZED-F9P receiver, again from u-blox.
 Interestingly, it seems that u-blox are making their own antenna for it, the ANN-MB.
+Personally though, I'd like a _really_ small, lightweight antenna, so if you know of one, please let me know.

 The ArduPilot parameter settings files: /var/APM/{ArduCopter.stg,ArduPlane.stg,APMrover2.stg,AntennaTracker.stg}